-Carbon is owned and developed by Base22, a family of engineers, architects, designers and artists who focus on Enterprise Web Evolution to help big global companies tackle big global challenges.
+Carbon LDP is provided by Base22, a family of engineers, architects, designers and artists who focus on Enterprise Web Evolution to help big global companies tackle big global challenges.

 Carbon LDP turns data graphs into documents so that working with data is like working with web pages - simple.

 Each document acts as an end-point that can be queried using the powerful SPARQL semantic query language.
 To query across all data in a Carbon LDP application, you can execute a query on the root document.
 SPARQL provides a full set of analytic query operations as well as a graph traversal syntax for graph-centric operations.

 Carbon LDP provides fine-grained access to the data that exists within and across multiple documents.

 Much like web pages, clients can retrieve a Carbon LDP document by URL.
 However, most web pages are semi-structured and designed to be rendered in a web browser for human consumption.
 Carbon LDP resources are represented by fully structured data.
 This makes them both easily transformed into HTML for rendering in a browser and more easily understood and processed by machines.
 This leads to a host of computational benefits and integration capabilities not afforded by typical application architectures.
 Applications powered by Carbon LDP are ready for the Semantic Web.

 Carbon LDP includes a Workbench - a graphical user interface that helps you visualize and manage data outside of your custom application.

 The Workbench provides a convenient way to create and list resources.
 It features a Document Explorer for visualizing the documents, data, and links that exist in your application.
 It also features a SPARQL Client so that you can compose queries and inspect data outside of your client-side application code.
 The Workbench itself is open-source.
 Developed as a Carbon LDP application using Angular, it provides code that developers can use as an example of how to build rich, single-page applications using popular front-end frameworks and Carbon LDP.